-- Tell her you love her.
 Assure her that you love her as well as yourself, and that you will be a better partner to her if you don’t have secrets.
-Let her know that she is still the love of your life, even if you are seeking new friendships.
+Let her know that she is still the love of your life.

 Encourage her to seek out friends who are also in crossdressing / transgender relationships.
-Crossing Paths is a group just for her.
+Here are a couple helpful resources to start the search:

 Seek a coach or mediator to guide you through this new phase of your relationship